InternetSociety/IETF-Ornithology/README.md

 ```

-You can run the AgendaUpdate.py tool to update the agenda information between the &lt;IETFschecule&gt; XML elenments.
+You can run the AgendaUpdate.py tool to update the agenda information between the &lt;IETFschedule&gt; XML elements.
 Type `AgendaUpdate.py -h` for usage information.
 A quick and dirty approach to updating the meeting information could be:

 `find src/IETF  -type file  -exec  ./AgendaUpdate.py 120 America/Vancouver {} \;`